 In a manner similar to any type of image segmentation problem seen in deep learning, the goal of instrument segmentation is to paint image pixels belonging to surgical instruments.
 One of the most popular convolutional neural network architectures used for medical image segmentation problems is U-Net, which is also used extensively for instrument segmentation.

 Ideally, surgical instrument segmentation will be used in real time, to identify tools being used as a surgery is being performed.
 In order to achieve this, neural networks need to be supplemented with additional routines optimized for speed.
-Offline, a neural network designed to analyze video can achieve approximately 90 per cent accuracy, although in a real-time scenario, we are not able to reach these levels.
-Simplifying the neural network and adding classical routines, such as optical flow analysis, allows real time operation with a slightly reduced accuracy of around 80 per cent.

 The other challenge is being able to differentiate one tool from another by classifying and identifying each one.
 This is usually achieved by adding additional classes to segmentation neural networks, for example U-Net, and training the network accordingly.